North Dakota

 HB 1127: Financial Corporation Data Security (Effective August 1, 2025)

-In 2025, North Dakota significantly expanded its data protection framework by enacting House Bill 1127, signed by the Governor on April 11, 2025.
-This law creates Chapter 13-01.2 of the North Dakota Century Code and imposes comprehensive data security requirements on certain financial corporations.
+In 2025, North Dakota significantly expanded its data protection framework by enacting House Bill 1127, signed by Governor Kelly Armstrong on April 11, 2025.
+The law creates Chapter 13-01.2 of the North Dakota Century Code and imposes comprehensive data security requirements on certain financial corporations.
+Analysts have described HB 1127 as closely mirroring the FTC's Gramm-Leach-Bliley Act Safeguards Rule, extending equivalent protections to non-bank financial entities that were previously subject only to Chapter 51-30.

 Who Is Covered by HB 1127